deneshchandra/AyurvedaRAG/README.md

-# Ayurveda RAG Project: Retrieval-Augmented Generation with LangChain, Chroma, and Ollama
+# Ayurveda RAG Project: Retrieval Augmented Generation with LangChain, Chroma, and Ollama

 This project is a Retrieval Augmented Generation (RAG) application, using LangChain, Chroma, and Ollama to answer questions based on embedded knowledge from Ayurveda textbook documents.
 It uses document embeddings stored in a Chroma vector database, enabling efficient and accurate retrieval for various health related queries.
 My inspiration was wanting to use RAG for my own personal use - in this case, understanding a dense Ayurveda textbook given by a friend.